Pharmacy Residency Program POST GRADUATE YEAR TWO ONCOLOGY RESIDENCY

 Service Component

 The resident will provide clinical oncology operations support which includes chemotherapy order entry and verification, as well as chemotherapy preparation and checking.
-The resident will be assigned to work 12-15 weekends, including Thanksgiving or Christmas, and 1-2 minor holidays.
+The resident will be assigned to work 2 days per month which may include Thanksgiving or Christmas, and 1-2 minor holidays.

 Frequently Asked Questions